-New Jersey is home to two of America’s 10 wealthiest counties, Hunterdon County and Somerset County.
-As you might imagine, homes in these counties are expensive.
-But they’re not the only New Jersey spots with high home prices.
+New Jersey is a notoriously expensive state to live in.
+It’s home to two of America’s wealthiest counties, Hunterdon County and Somerset County, and they’re not the only New Jersey locales with high home prices.

+According to NeighborhoodScout, the median home value in New Jersey is $360,084.
+In certain cities, this number can get even higher.
+Jersey City carries a $448,778 median home value.
+Montclair ousts it with a median home value of $803,973.
 The high home prices in the Garden State may mean you need a mortgage to finance your home.
-Take a look at our New Jersey mortgage calculator to see what your monthly payments may be.
+Check out our New Jersey mortgage calculator to see what your monthly payments could look like.

 While housing costs are high whether you rent or buy, there is some good financial news in the Garden State.
-The average monthly utility bill in New Jersey is $105.65, according to the U.S. Energy Information Administration.
-That’s about 7% below the U.S. average of $114.09.
+The average monthly energy bill in New Jersey is $102.38, according to the U.S. Energy Information Administration (EIA).
+That’s over $9 cheaper than the U.S. average of $111.67.

 New Jersey taxes are among the highest in the nation.
 The top tax rate in New Jersey’s progressive state tax system is 8.97%.
 That may sound high, but it’s still lower than the top income tax rates in California, Hawaii, Oregon, Minnesota and Iowa.

-Property taxes in the Garden State are the highest in the nation, however, with an average effective property tax rate of 2.19%.
-Check out the chart below to see the average effective property tax rate in the 10 counties with the steepest property taxes.
+Property taxes in the Garden State are the highest in the nation, however, with an average effective property tax rate of 2.40%.
+This is significantly higher than the national average of 1.19%.

 Many of New Jersey’s attractions are free.
-It won’t cost you a thing to stroll along the Atlantic City boardwalk, admire the Victorian houses of Cape May or check out the Princeton University campus (and the excellent free art museum there).
-Ready to splash out?
-You can visit the Liberty Science Center for $21.75 or the Grounds for Sculpture art park for $15.
+It won’t cost you a thing to stroll along the Atlantic City boardwalk, admire the Victorian houses of Cape May or check out the Princeton University campus and the excellent free art museum there.
+You can also visit the Liberty Science Center for $23.75 or the Grounds for Sculpture art park for $20.

 What to Do Next If You’re Moving to New Jersey